danialkeimasi/telegram-bot-api-snake/README.md

     pip install telekey

-The reader is supported Python 3.
+The telekey is supported Python 3.

 ## How to use